-Each term the children are ‘hooked’ into a broad ‘I wonder’ theme topic which enables practitioner’s to nurture their natural curiosity where they are able to search for meaning and ask numerous question which then drives them into a deeper engagement of learning.
+Practitioner’s nurture the children's natural curiosity where they are able to search for meaning and ask numerous question which then drives them into a deeper engagement of learning.
 The children are empowered to discover more, to explore and to become engrossed in learning that is self-directed.
 Practitioners enable children to maximise their learning through free-play explorations, focused explorations and enquiry-based learning opportunities.
 Our curriculum allows children to explore their own ideas, to test them and to push them to the furthest extremes, allowing them to develop skills such as concentration, resilience, perseverance, collaboration, communication and so much more.
 Children are central to the setting’s planning cycle; they share their thoughts, feelings and ideas with practitioner’s and this is documented in our ‘floor books.’
 They are able to record their learning, goals, aspirations and achievements; they recall their experiences and take ownership for their own education which in turn empowers them to become independent learners.

 Here at Coalway Early Years we offer outstanding education and care for children aged 2, 3 and 4 years.
 We aim to provide a safe and nurturing environment where children are supported to reach their full potential.
 We strive to support every child in our care, encouraging them to become skilled and able communicators, resilient and independent learners who have confidence in their own abilities.
 We encourage and reward the children’s willingness to try new things, practitioners encourage children to ‘have a go’ to enable them to feel pride in their attempts and to develop an ability to learn from their failures.
 Our ‘family’ atmosphere enables children to settle quickly with practitioners supporting their emotional well-being exceptionally well; children develop a sense of security which allows them to excel in all areas of their development.